Instructions & Technical Advice

 - For smaller pieces, you can use superglue (cyanoacrylate glue).
 For larger pieces, this is an expensive option.

-- When using flexible mouldings on a flexible surface (eg accessories or costume) contact adhesive (such a shoemaker’s glue or barge) or a flexible silicon glue (eg E6000 or clear silicon caulking) is recommended.
+- When using flexible mouldings on a flexible surface (eg accessories or costume) contact adhesive (such a Evostick 528 or shoemaker’s glue/barge) or a flexible silicon glue (eg E6000 or clear silicon adhesive/sealant) is recommended.

-- You can also use a hairdryer to warm it up, and gently mould into desired shape.
+- Use a hairdryer or heat gun to warm it up, then gently mould into desired shape.

 - Secure with masking tape whilst cooling, Remove tape when dry, the shape of your applique should now be set.